zar3bski/hadoop-sandbox/README.md

 [complete list of HDFS commands](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html)

 # Example usage
+## Downloading some data and putting it into the HDFS
 Go into the namenode and download some data
 ```
 # Go into the namenode container